FolkComputer/gadget/README.md

 `video=HDMI-A-1:1280x720M@60D` to /boot/firmware/cmdline.txt on the SD
 card.

+If `vulkaninfo --summary` only shows the llvmpipe software Vulkan device and not the V3DV Mesa device (the actual hardware GPU), try updating the kernel and GPU drivers with `sudo rpi-update`.

 Use apt to install libcamera0.3 and libcamera-dev.

 Use `sudo nmtui` to add more Wi-Fi networks.